Corruption in China

-Historical overview
+History

 Imperial China

 The spread of corruption in traditional China is often connected to the Confucian concept of renzhi (rénzhì (人治, Rule of the people)) as opposed to the legalist "rule of law" (法治 (Fǎzhì)).
-Profit was despised as preoccupation of the base people, while the true Confucians were supposed to be guided in their actions by the moral principle of justice (yì (義, 义)).
+Profit was despised as a preoccupation of the base people, while the true Confucians were supposed to be guided in their actions by the moral principle of justice (yì (義, 义)).
 Thus, all relations were based solely on mutual trust and propriety.
 As a matter of course, this kind of moral uprightness could be developed only among a minority.
-The famous attempt of Wang Anshi to institutionalize the monetary relations of the state, thus reducing corruption, were met with sharp criticism by the Confucian elite.
+The famous attempt of Wang Anshi to institutionalize the monetary relations of the state, thus reducing corruption, was met with sharp criticism by the Confucian elite.
 As a result, corruption continued to be widespread both in the court (Wei Zhongxian, Heshen) and among the local elites, and became one of the targets for criticism in the novel Jin Ping Mei.
 Another kind of corruption came about in Tang China, developed in connection with the imperial examination system.

 In the late Ming dynasty, robust international trade brought an influx of silver into China, enriching merchants and becoming a target of government officials.
 In the early 1600s, literary works like The Book of Swindles created typologies of fraud, including categories such as "Government Underlings" and "Corruption in Education."

-Republican era
+Republic of China

-The widespread corruption of the Kuomintang, the Chinese Nationalist Party, is often credited as being an important component in the defeat of the KMT by the Communist People's Liberation Army.
+The widespread corruption of the Kuomintang, the Chinese Nationalist Party, is often credited as being an important component in the defeat of the KMT by the CCP's People's Liberation Army.
 Though the Nationalist Army was initially better equipped and had superior numbers, the KMT's rampant corruption damaged its popularity, limited its support base, and helped the communists in their propaganda war.